 Josie joined Kalayaan in July 2015.
 Her role is to provide direct advice and support to migrant domestic workers.
 Josie graduated with a BA in Geography from the University of Birmingham and an MA in Human Rights from University College London (UCL).
 She has over five years’ experience in providing advice and support to migrants and other vulnerable groups in the UK.
 Before working for Kalayaan, Josie worked as an Asylum Advisor for Migrant Help.
 Prior to this she has worked in advisor and advocacy roles with Refugee Action, Refugee Council and Victim Support.

-Avril completed a degree in law (LLB) at the University of Kent.
+Avril graduated with a law degree from the University of Kent.
 She originally trained as an accredited immigration and asylum caseworker at Wilson Solicitors in Tottenham where she specialised in representing victims of trafficking and torture at application stage to the Home Office and appeals before the tribunal.
 In this role, she also attended legal advice surgeries at immigration detention centres and prisons across the UK.

 Francesca Cooney is the advice and information manager at the Prison Reform Trust.
 The advice service she manages receives queries from people in prison, their friends and families and those working in prison.
 The service provides information on all aspects of the prison system including prison rules, life in prison, rights, prison conditions and how to get help in prison.
 She has also spent a considerable amount of time drawing attention to the difficulties faced by particular groups of people in the prison system, including foreign national prisoners, people in prison on recall, and those on indeterminate sentences.
 Between 2009 and 2012, she worked on a programme called Doing Time, which focused on the needs and treatment of older people in prison.
 She is a Winston Churchill Memorial Trust (WCMT) Fellow and completed her Fellowship in Canada looking at peer support for life sentenced prisoners.
 WCMT and PRT now have a partnership for fellows to research good practice in prison and penal reform abroad and Francesca leads on this work.
 She has previously worked for Citizens Advice as a specialist advice worker, Cast as a welfare worker and Thamesreach housing association as a resettlement worker.
 She has a Msc in Voluntary Sector Management from Cass Business School.